Print

 Instructions

 1. To make choux puffs, preheat the oven to 410 degrees F (210°C).
 Take parchment paper and, using a pencil, draw circles of about 1 inch (2.5 cm) in diameter.
 Then turn the paper over and place it on a baking tray or a cookie sheet.
 Using a flour sifter, sift the flour and place it aside.
-In a separate small bowl, beat eggs in an omelet using a mini whisk.
+In a small separate bowl, beat eggs in an omelet using a mini whisk.

 2. Pour cold water into a heavy-bottomed saucepan, and add salt and cubed butter.
 Bring the saucepan over medium-high heat and wait until it boils.
 Remove the saucepan from the heat and add sifted flour at once.
-Mix quickly with a wooden spoon, flattering the lumps on the go.
+Mix quickly with a wooden spoon, flattening the lumps on the go.
 Then bring the saucepan over low to medium heat and cook, stirring until the dough comes away from the sides of the pan.

 3. Transfer the pate au choux to a mixing bowl or the bowl of a stand mixer fitted with a paddle attachment and let it cool for 3-5 minutes.
 To cool the dough, flatten it with a rubber spatula to increase the surface area.
 Or run the stand mixer at low speed for 2-3 minutes.